epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmIdentityProviderStatus defines the observed state of KeycloakRealmIdentityProvider
+KeycloakRealmIdentityProviderStatus defines the observed state of KeycloakRealmIdentityProvider.

 <table>
     <thead>